elemoine/PDAL/doc/stages/filters.splitter.rst

 filters.splitter
 ===============================================================================

-The splitter filter breaks a point cloud into square tiles of a size that you choose.
+The splitter filter breaks a point cloud into square or cubic tiles of a size that you choose.
 The origin of the tiles is chosen arbitrarily unless specified as an option.

 The splitter takes a single PointView as its input and creates a PointView for each tile as its output.